 Many home bakers love making their own flour.
 The reasons why are similar to why you probably make your own bread.
 You want to have control, be assured that it’s nutritious and fresh, flavour, to save you a lot of money and because it’s fun!
 Let’s look at them in detail:

 The 7 Things You’re (Probably) Doing Wrong!

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!

 Making your own flour assures that it’s nutritious.
 No additives, preservatives or other chemicals that you don’t even know the name of are added to it.
 The nutrients in grain come from the bran which is removed during milling.
-So, by buying whole grain products and milling them yourself, you ensure that your breads and cookies are full of fiber, vitamins, and iron.
+So, by buying whole-grain products and milling them yourself, you ensure that your bread and cookies are full of fibre, vitamins, and iron.

-A freshly-milled flour will allow you to taste the full flavour of the wheat.
-This adds more complexity to the breads flavour.
+A freshly milled flour will allow you to taste the full flavour of the wheat.
+This adds more complexity to the flavour of the bread.
 The taste of home-milled flour is far superior to store-bought flour.
 I don’t know why exactly, but it just is!

 You have control over your flour when you’re the one making it.
 It’s a very simple process and you’re not paying someone else to do it.
 You can easily tweak the grind size and consistency of your flour to whatever you prefer.
 This means you can tweak the grind of your wheat to be more suitable for different products, or switch the wheat berry for a completely different flavour!

 Good quality flour can cost a lot in some areas.
 Even though you might need to purchase a machine for milling, making your own flour can save money in the long run.
 Also, you can grind what you intend to use for a single recipe and store the rest of the berries in the fridge.
 This will prolong its shelf life and you’ll still get the benefits of freshly-milled flour.

 Further reading: Is it cheaper to make your own bread?